christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

-This is very straight forward and does not require any improvements in my opinion.
+This is very straightforward and does not require any improvements in my opinion.
 But what if you want to extract multiple states?

 ```tsx
 function MyComponent() {